b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a logic where I can see all the prior conversations in the sidebar menu
+- DONE Implement a logic where I can see all the prior conversations in the sidebar menu
-- Implement the logic where i can click in one of the menu options an load all the conversation in the chatbot page
+- DONE Implement the logic where i can click in one of the menu options an load all the conversation in the chatbot page
-- Implement the logic to be able to continue with the conversations
+- DONE Implement the logic to be able to continue with the conversations

 #### Delete a conversation